ken1009us/ken1009us/README.md

 ### Hi there 👋 I'm Shu-Hao (Ken) Wu !

-I'm a graduate student at UIUC, and my most recent employment is with physIQ as an intern in Software Engineering.
+Having graduated from the University of Illinois at Urbana-Champaign, my most recent role was with physIQ as a Software Engineer.

-In the future, I want to work as a software developer, backend engineer, full stack developer or engineering staff.
-I have experience writing in a variety of computer languages, including Java, HTML, JavaScript, and Python, and I have taken part in a number of real-world projects at both my job and school.
+An engineer with a sincere dedication to fostering positive change, I possess experience in coding across multiple languages such as Java, HTML, JavaScript, and Python.
+My involvement in practical projects at both work and school underscores my ability to apply these skills effectively.

+My tenure at PhysIQ significantly amplified my teamwork and communication abilities, complementing my strong foundation in analysis and planning.
+This synergy has been crucial in devising robust solutions for intricate tasks like API validation.
+Highlighted projects, including Hungry Snake and an intuitive onboarding Slack bot, underscore my agility and unwavering commitment to continual learning.

+I am driven by the potential of technology to drive positive transformations and remain an avid advocate for ongoing personal growth and adaptability.
+I eagerly anticipate opportunities to collaborate, communicate, and flourish.
+Let's connect and create meaningful change together!

 <!-- **ken1009us/ken1009us** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.